joaotavora/yasnippet/doc/snippet-organization.rst

 The ``.yas-parents`` file
 ------------------------------

-If you place a plain text file ``.yas-parents`` inside one of the sub-directories you can bypass nesting and still have parent modes.
-In this file you just write white-space-separated names of modes.
+An alternate (and preferred) way of setting up parent tables consists of placing a plain text file ``.yas-parents`` inside one of the sub-directories.
+By doing this, you avoid complex directory nesting.
+In the ``.yas-parents`` file you just write whitespace-separated names of modes.
 This allows more flexibility and readability of your snippet hierarchy.

 .. sourcecode:: text